gigalixir/gigalixir-cli/docs/source/main.rst

     pip3 install gigalixir --ignore-installed six

-Make sure, the executable is in your path, if it isn't already.
+Make sure the executable is in your path, if it isn't already.

 .. code-block:: bash